 The foundation will provide nearly $34 million through 2026 to support 50 Moore Inventor Fellows.
 The fellowship focuses on early-career staff at select research universities, medical schools and selected non-academic environmental research and patient care institutions.

 Number of Awards: 5 Awards

-Candidates must be faculty, research scientists, postdocs, or other full-time staff.
-Candidates must be no more than 10 years past receiving the terminal advanced degree in their field (M.S., Ph.D. or M.D. received on or after 2012).
+Candidates must be faculty, research scientists, postdocs or other full-time staff who can receive funding through their institutions.
+Candidates must be no more than 10 years past receiving the terminal advanced degree in their field (M.S., Ph.D. or M.D. received on or after 2013).

 If you are proposing an invention assigned to WARF, please contact WARF prior to proceeding with your application.